jbuchbinder/salesforce-wordpress-to-lead/readme.txt

 === WordPress-to-lead for Salesforce CRM ===
 Contributors: joostdevalk
-Tags: crm, contact form, contactform, wordpress to lead, wordpresstolead,  salesforce.com,  salesforce,  salesforce crm, contact form plugin, contact form builder,  wordpress crm
+Tags: crm, contact form, contactform, wordpress to lead, wordpresstolead, salesforce.com, salesforce, salesforce crm, contact form plugin, contact form builder, Wordpress CRM
 Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 1.0
+Stable tag: 1.0.1

 WordPress-to-Lead for Salesforce CRM creates a solid integration between your WordPress install(s) and your Salesforce.com account!
 People can enter a contact form on your site, and the lead goes straight into Salesforce CRM: no more copy pasting lead info, no more missing leads: each and every one of them is in Salesforce.com for you to follow up.